stmorse/stmorse.github.io/_posts/2017-06-26-Hawkes-python.md

   Some papers using this approach in [seismology](http://escholarship.org/uc/item/1178n3pv#page-1), [email data](http://www.stat.ucla.edu/~frederic/papers/Hawkes3.pdf) (with a nice exposition), and a [nonparametric version](http://paleo.sscnet.ucla.edu/Lewis-Molher-EM_Preprint.pdf) (with a tie-in to gradient descent).
 There are many others.

+  Extended to the multivariate case, this comes up as majorization-minimization in [this paper](http://proceedings.mlr.press/v28/zhou13.pdf).

 - **Maximum aposteriori (MAP) EM.**  We can incorporate some regularization into the EM framework by introducing a prior and doing MAP EM.
 This is a simple extension of the EM methods, but allows us to reasonably estimate in the multivariate case.
-This extension comes up as majorization-minimization in [this paper](http://proceedings.mlr.press/v28/zhou13.pdf), and it is the subject of an unpublished report I did with my colleague [Phil Chodrow](https://philchodrow.github.io) last year [posted here](https://stmorse.github.io/docs/6-867-final-writeup.pdf).
-I extend this to a multivariate version that is discussed in my masters thesis [here](https://stmorse.github.io/docs/orc-thesis.pdf).
+It is our methodology in [this preprint](https://arxiv.org/abs/2005.06542), where we apply the process to individual credit card purchase activity.
+I also talk about it in my masters thesis [here](https://stmorse.github.io/docs/orc-thesis.pdf).

-[The repo](https://github.com/stmorse/hawkes) includes this MAP EM approach.
-It is still a bit rough: it treats $$\omega$$ as a global hyperparameter, does not incorporate a prior on the background rates $$\mu$$, and I think the expression I am using for the "complete data log-likelihood" in the multivariate case is actually a tight lower bound on the real value as they show [here](http://proceedings.mlr.press/v28/zhou13.pdf).
+[This repo](https://github.com/stmorse/hawkes) includes this MAP EM approach.
+It is not very sophisticated: it treats $$\omega$$ as a global hyperparameter, does not incorporate a prior on the background rates $$\mu$$, and I think the expression I am using for the "complete data log-likelihood" in the multivariate case is actually a tight lower bound on the real value as they show [here](http://proceedings.mlr.press/v28/zhou13.pdf).

 Hopefully it is helpful/interesting to you!
+Please consider citing [our preprint](https://arxiv.org/abs/2005.06542) if you find the MAP EM approach useful to your own research.
 Feel free to send any feedback/questions, via [Twitter](http://twitter.com/thestevemo) or an email (see [my about page](https://stmorse.github.io)).